 What's the proof?

 Harvard trained psychologist, Charles Alexander, reviewed 19 studies over a 22-year period.
-In 17 of the studies there were significant reductions in the use of cigarettes, alcohol and recreational drugs amongst all age groups, ethnicities and demographies when they practised Vedic meditation.
-The longer people meditated the better the outcomes.
+In 17 of the studies, there were significant reductions in the use of cigarettes, alcohol and recreational drugs amongst all age groups, ethnicities and demographics when they practised Vedic meditation.
+The longer people meditated, the better the outcomes.

-Vedic meditation has been shown to be extremely effective at reducing stress, with the stress hormone cortisol reducing by an average 33%
+Vedic meditation has been shown to be extremely useful at reducing stress, with the stress hormone cortisol diminishing by an average 33%.